 For many marketers, your website is your biggest marketing investment.
-The site traffic statistics you see in SharpSpring are constantly telling you a story about how visitors are interacting with the site.
+The web insights you see in SharpSpring are constantly telling you a story about how visitors are interacting with the site.
 When you understand and monitor these stats, you’ll make better, data-driven decisions to improve the site’s performance, which will ultimately grow your bottom line.

-The Site Traffic section of SharpSpring is divided into four different tabs:
+The Web Insights section of SharpSpring is divided into three different tabs:

-NOTE: To view the Web Insights feature, on the toolbar, click Analytics, then click Site Traffic.
+NOTE: To view the Web Insights feature, on the toolbar, click Analytics, then click Web Insights.